Guru-25/postgresql-backup/README.md

-# mariadb-backup
+# mysql-backup
-Backup MariaDB Database using cron job
+Backup MySQL Database using cron job

 ## What it does?
-Sends database dump (sql) to your Telegram chat everyday at 6:00 am
+Sends database dump to your Telegram chat everyday at 6:00 am